Are Centauros exotic signals of the QGP?: Search for Centauros in accelerator experiments

 \begin{large}

 \end{large}

-At Tevatron energy the situation is delicate because the expected energy threshold for Centauro production is roughly consistent with $p-\overline{p}$ collider energy, when assuming the Centauro formation in nucleon--nucleon collisions ($\sqrt{s}=1.8$ TeV is equivalent to about 1.7$\times 10^{14}$ eV in laboratory frame for nucleon-nucleon collisions).
+At Tevatron energies the situation is delicate because the expected energy threshold for Centauro production is roughly consistent with $p-\overline{p}$ collider energy, when assuming the Centauro formation in nucleon--nucleon collisions ($\sqrt{s}=1.8$ TeV is equivalent to about 1.7$\times 10^{14}$ eV in laboratory frame for nucleon-nucleon collisions).
 However, if Centauros were produced in nucleus-nucleus collisions the situation will be different, as the total interaction energy of the average cosmic-ray Centauro in ``60 + 14'' c.m. system is $\sqrt{s}\simeq$ 6.8 TeV.

 The other question, mentioned already in the case of CERN SPS experiments, is the different kinematical range for cosmic ray experiments and accelerator ones.
-Cosmic ray experiments are primarily sensitive to energy flow, and generally detect particles from the fragmentation rapidity region whereas the accelerator studies are mainly focused on the central region of phase space in the c.m. system.
-It is illustrated in Figure~\ref{Gaisser-flow}.
+Cosmic ray experiments are primarily sensitive to energy flow, and generally detect particles from the fragmentation rapidity region whereas the accelerator studies are mainly focused on the central region of phase space in the c.m. system \cite{Jones}.

 In some Fermilab experiments the Centauro phenomenon is (or is going to be) searched in nucleon-nucleon collisions.
 These are:

 {\bf Mini-Max (T-864)}